appsmithorg/appsmith-docs/website/docs/reference/widgets/rich-text-editor.md

 <dd>

 Controls whether the widget is displayed with a loading animation.
 When enabled, the widget shows a skeletal animation during the loading process.
-Additionally, you can control it through JavaScript by clicking on the <code>JS</code> next to the property.
+Additionally, you can control it through JavaScript by clicking on the **JS** next to the property.

 </dd>